El Espinar

-El Espinar is a Spanish population centre and a municipality located 65 kilometres away northwest from Madrid city centre, in the northern slope of the Sistema Central mountain range.
+El Espinar is a Spanish population centre and a municipality located 65 kilometres (40.38 mi) away northwest from Madrid city centre, in the northern slope of the Sistema Central mountain range.
 It belongs to the province of Segovia and to the autonomous Community of Castile and León.
-The distance from the city of Segovia is 34 kilometres.
+The distance from the city of Segovia is 34 kilometres (21.12 mi).

-According to the 2024 census (INE), the municipality has 10,145 inhabitants, being 5,103 men and 5,042 women.
+According to the 2025 census (INE), the municipality has 10,409 inhabitants, being 5,258 men and 5,151 women.

 The municipality has four population centres that are physically separate from one another: